 Contributions.
-We present a novel method named Social Groups and Navigation (SGN) to simulate the walking behavior of small pedestrian groups.
-SGN is based on the social-force model by [Moussaïd et al. 2010] and the vision-based collision-avoidance method by [Moussaïd et al. 2011], which we have modified and extended to yield more coherent and socially-friendly behavior.
+We present a method named Social Groups and Navigation (SGN) to simulate the walking behavior of small pedestrian groups.
+This work is an extension of a previously published version of SGN [7].
+SGN is based on the social-force model by Moussaïd et al. [3] and the vision-based collisionavoidance method by Moussaïd et al. [8], which we have modified and extended to yield more coherent and socially-friendly behavior.
 We do not explicitly model social formations.
 We instead introduce quantitative metrics to measure the coherence and sociality of small groups.
 We use these metrics to let formations emerge from the group members' attempts to stay coherent and social.
 The generated behavior is more flexible and diverse than with existing methods.
 SGN allows groups to temporarily split to avoid dynamic obstacles such as other agents, and groups automatically re-organize themselves when coherence is lost.
-Thus, SGN handles social behavior on both global and local levels of a crowd simulation framework.
+In addition to our previous version1) [7], SGN handles social sub-group behavior when a group has to temporarily split up to re-establish its coherence.
+SGN handles social behavior on both global and local levels of a crowd simulation framework.
 Furthermore, SGN can be used to simulate thousands of agents in real time.
 Our method does not depend on a particular representation of the environment.
-Any representation that allows real-time path planning with clearance from obstacles is a feasible choice, e.g. [Geraerts 2010; Kallmann 2010; Oliva and Pelechano 2015].
-SGN can be easily integrated into existing crowd simulation frameworks that independently support global planning, route following and local behavior such as collision avoidance, e.g. [Curtis et al. 2014; van Toll et al. 2015].
+Any representation that allows real-time path planning with clearance from obstacles is a feasible choice, see e.g. [9-11].
+SGN can be easily integrated into existing crowd simulation frameworks that independently support global planning, route following and local behavior such as collision avoidance, e.g. [12, 13].